 Some of the following information will also apply to handling stress too:

-- If you divide the bigger problems into pint size portions that will cut down on anxiety.
+- If you divide the bigger problems into bite-size portions, that will cut down on anxiety.
 Change some of the order of how you do things so that you free up more time;

 - Use past experiences as a tool to move on.
 Don’t dwell on what’s been.
 See your past as an opportunity to build new foundations.

 We can’t change the past, but we can change our perceptions on our past.
 Anxiety and stress can be controlled.
-That once we see life in a different, more positive light we will deal with anxiety better.
+Once we see life in a different, more positive light we will deal with anxiety better.